ShadXn/flyff-launcher/README.md

 1. **Running the Application**:

-     To run the Flyff Launcher, use the shortcut "Flyff" or execute the following command in your terminal:
+     To run the Flyff Launcher, use the shortcut "Flyff.ink" (This shortcut is made for Window) or execute the following command in your terminal:

      ```bash
      npm start